DescriptionBack to top

 While there are many areas in need of high-level mathematical and statistical analysis, the program will focus on two broad directions covering a quite large spectrum of problems in social sciences.

 The first direction is decision making and optimization (e.g. of expected utility or expected costs) under model ambiguity and potential misspecification.
 Partial or incomplete model knowledge are present in the analysis of any real-world application.
 Moreover, quantitative models used in decision making are necessarily simplified abstractions and necessarily “wrong.’’
-This misspecification could be innocuous. or it could have big consequences for decision makers.
+This misspecification could be innocuous or it could have big consequences for decision makers.
 For example, pension fund management requires good models and forecasts about economic growth which is notoriously difficult to do with much precision over long horizons.
 Prudent policies designed to confront climate change must confront both geo scientific and economic uncertainty.
 High frequency trading needs assessment of the upcoming, even to the millisecond, asset price fluctuations.
 Real-world applications involve decisions at both the personal (single-agent) and collective (multi-agent, games, etc.) level.
 Frequently, model ambiguity from multiple sources can have percolating impact that compounds over time.
 For example, in so-called integrated assessment models, geo scientific uncertainty about consequences of carbon emissions and the uncertainty about the potential economic and social damages can be reinforcing and have serious consequences on macroeconomic decisions and policies.
-In general, optimizing under misconceived simplifications may result in large losses, severe mismanagement and flawed valuation, etc. Thus the manner in which uncertainty is navigated not affect individuals like investors, fund managers, and pensioners, but also communities, municipalities, states, and society on the aggregate.
+In general, optimizing under misconceived simplifications may result in large losses, severe mismanagement and flawed valuation, etc. Thus the manner in which uncertainty is navigated affects not only individuals like investors, fund managers, and pensioners, but also communities, municipalities, states, and society on the aggregate.

 The second direction is the interface between decision making and machine learning.
 The recent explosive progress in machine learning provides a wide array of powerful optimization tools.
 On the other hand, a plethora of more complex problems related to the learning and modeling of human preferences and behavior and, in turn, their role and impact in decision making are now emerging quickly.
 These problems require much more sophisticated analysis, well beyond the ones in most existing ML settings with stylized cost/payoff functionals (square error, convex losses, concave utilities, etc.).
 They arise in many real-world applications related to decisions of investors, patients, consumers, pensioners, voters, etc., at both personal and collective levels.
 Furthermore, many such applications are now incorporating human-machine interaction (e.g. robo-advising), and this requires the development of additional modeling, methodological, and technical approaches and tools.
 In parallel, recent methodological advances in data analysis based on optimal transport provide new ways of studying ML problems, and give rise at the same time to new mathematical models and new problems at the interfaces between data analysis, machine learning, optimization, and decision making.